hassanahmedk/mrund3ad1/README.md

 ### Hi there 👋

-🔭 I’m currently working on: Developing full-stack applications using the latest Next.js 13.4 at my company
+🔭 I’m currently working on: Developing full-stack web applications using Next js

-🌱 I’m currently learning: DevOps and .NET Core development
+🌱 I’m currently learning: DevOps and core Algorithms

-👯 I’m looking to collaborate on: Exciting software projects that involve full-stack development, DevOps, or .NET Core.
+👯 I’m looking to collaborate on: Exciting software projects that involve full-stack development and DevOps.

-🤔 I’m looking for help with: Any challenging programming or software development problems, especially related to data structures and algorithms, DevOps practices, or .NET Core development.
+🤔 I’m looking for help with: Any challenging programming or software development problems, especially related to data structures and algorithms, DevOps practices, or development.

-💬 Ask me about: Full-stack development with Next.js and MERN stack, C++ programming for data structures and algorithms, and my journey in learning DevOps and .NET Core.
+💬 Ask me about: Full-stack development with Next.js and MERN stack, C# programming for data structures and algorithms.

 📫 How to reach me: Feel free to contact me through ihassanahmedkhan@gmail.com or hassanahmedkhan.me